 Close to Glendisaurus you can also find the Glendive Dinosaur & Fossil Museum, which features over 24 full-size dinosaurs and even has a giant T-Rex bursting from the side of the building.
 However, this museum is not part of the official dinosaur trail due to it’s rather divergent take on these prehistoric creatures.
 With the tagline “where biblical history comes alive,” this creationist museum claims that dinosaurs and humans coexisted and that dinosaurs were even on Noah’s Ark.

-Wether you belive that dinosaurs lived millions of years ago or thousands, just know that Glendisaurus has lived since 1997 and will always be a Montana roadside attraction worth stopping for.
+Whether you believe that dinosaurs lived millions of years ago or thousands, just know that Glendisaurus has lived since 1997 and will always be a Montana roadside attraction worth stopping for.

 Glendisaurus Triceratops Dinosaur Statue